KevinKibler/Fantasy-Sports-Coach/README.txt

 Fantasy-Hockey-Advisor
 ===================
 Provides various statistical analysis to assist in fantasy hockey games.
-Core library is flexible enough to be used with any hockey league and supports custom league configurations
+Core library is flexible enough to be used with any hockey league and supports custom league configurations.